 On June 30, 2021, pursuant to a Series B Stock Purchase Agreement dated June 24, 2021 between B. Riley Principal Investments, LLC and Synchronoss, we sold 75,000 shares of our Series B Perpetual Non-Convertible Preferred Stock, par value \$0.0001 per share, with an initial liquidation preference of \$1,000 per share (the "Series B Preferred Stock"), for an aggregate purchase price of \$75,000,000 (the "Preferred Transaction") to B. Riley Principal Investments, LLC.
 The rights, preferences, privileges, qualifications, restrictions and limitations of the shares of Series B Preferred Stock are set forth in the Series B Certificate.
 Under the Series B Certificate, the holders of the Series B Preferred Stock are entitled to receive, on each share of the Series B Preferred Stock on a quarterly basis, an amount equal to the dividend rate, as described in the following sentence, divided by four and multiplied by the then-applicable Liquidation Preference (as defined in the Series B Certificate) per share of the Series B Preferred Stock (collectively, the "Preferred Dividends").
-The dividend rate is (1) 9.5% per annum for the period commencing on June 30, 2021 and ending on and including December 31, 2021, (2) 13% per annum for the year commencing on January 1, 2022 and ending on and including December 31, 2022; and (3) 14% per annum for the year commencing on January 1, 2023 and thereafter.
-The Preferred Dividends will be due in cash on January 1, April 1, July 1 and October 1 of each year (each, a "Series B Dividend Payment Date").
+The dividend rate is (1) 9.5% per annum for the period commencing on June 30, 2021 and ending on and including December 31, 2021, (2) 13% per annum for the year commencing on January 1, 2022 and ending on and including December 31, 2021, (2) 13% per annum for the year (each, a "Series B Dividend Payment Date").
 In the event Synchronoss not declare and pay a dividend in cash on any Series B Dividend Payment Date, the unpaid amount of the Preferred Dividend will be added to the Liquidation Preference.